 The stave to our right contains a Tie and a Slur.
 A Tie is the term given to the line joining two notes of equal pitches and is drawn on to indicate that the first note is to be held for the duration of both notes added together.
 A Slur is the term for a line joining two notes of different pitches and tells us that the transition between notes should be played smoothly and without a gap between them.

 Sharps/flats are shown at the beginning of sheet music to show us which key the music is played in.
 As you can see, the order of sharps from left to right is: F-C-G-D-A-E-B. If you are unfamiliar with this pattern, click here to get our quick lesson on the circle of fifths! (don’t worry, it’s a quick and enlightening read that will only take a couple of minutes).
+If you were to play in either C Major or an atonal key, then you would leave the stave blank and add any added sharps/flats when required.

-assuming you started our lessons at the beginning, you should recall what a sharp and a flat is; as well as knowing that a sharp raises the pitch by a semi-tone (C-C# for example) and a flat lowers the pitch by a semi tone (A-A♭ for example)
+Assuming you started our lessons at the beginning, you should recall what a sharp and a flat is; as well as knowing that a sharp raises the pitch by a semi-tone (C-C# for example) and a flat lowers the pitch by a semi tone (A-A♭ for example)

-now you have a general knowledge of the symbols used in music theory as well as note placement. our next lesson will be on time signatures! but make sure you feel comfortable with this 2 part lesson before moving on.
+Now you have a general knowledge of the symbols used in music theory as well as note placement.
+Our next lesson will be on time signatures!
+But make sure you feel comfortable with this 2 part lesson before moving on.

 We have also put up a few different sheet music to start you off!